Quick Guide to Ibiza

 Ibiza is a small island and part of the Balearic Islands, which belong to Spain and lie in the Mediterranean Sea off the country's east coast.
 What it lacks in size it certainly makes up for in holiday appeal - with legendary nightlife, wonderful beaches and lovely towns.
-There are plenty of cheap holidays in Ibiza available throughout the summer months so make 2014 or 2015 your year to join the party and soak up the sunshine!
+There are plenty of cheap Ibiza holidays available throughout the summer months so make 2017 or 2018 your year to join the party and soak up the sunshine!

 Booking a holiday in Ibiza needn't be all about partying in super clubs and being surrounded by beautiful people, or drunken teenagers, because aside from the main towns of Ibiza Town and San Antonio, the 'White Isle' is also a great place for family holidays with plenty of quiet beaches in the north of the island as well as a beautiful interior.

-There are plenty of resorts to choose from when it comes to a holiday on Ibiza, with those in the south generally more geared towards the party crowd, and those in the north of the island more about relaxed family fun and enjoying the natural beauty and beaches.
+There are plenty of resorts to choose from when it comes to a holiday in Ibiza, with those in the south generally more geared towards the party crowd, and those in the north of the island more about relaxed family fun and enjoying the natural beauty and beaches.
 This is reflected in the hotel choices too, with more cheap hotels close to the clubs, and fewer in the north.
-Of course, if you're after a luxury holiday in Ibiza with plenty of after dark dancing and drinking that"s perfectly possible too with a wide choice of five-star hotels!
+Of course, if you're after a luxury holiday with plenty of after dark dancing and drinking, that is perfectly possible too with a wide choice of five-star hotels!
 Why not seek out a last-minute bargain and join the fun?

-There are cheap flights to Ibiza available from a choice of UK departure points, and with plenty of competition from the budget airlines there are lots of bargains to be had.
-The best deals are at the beginning and end of the holiday - and clubbing - season, which is May and September.
-Make sure you check your clubbing guide so that you don't go before the first club opens or after the closing parties if that's what you are interested in.
+There are cheap flights to Ibiza available from a choice of UK departure points, and with plenty of competition from budget airlines there are lots of bargains to be had.

 All the cheapest flights to Ibiza are direct, so don't consider a longer and more expensive route with changes!
 Package holiday deals to Ibiza will all include a direct flight too, and you can expect to be in the air for around two and a half hours, or slightly longer from northern airports.

-When it comes to starting your Ibiza holiday by getting on the road and to your hotel there are not that many options, so it's a really good idea to pre-book a dedicated resort transfer with your package holiday or see if your hotel offers the service.
-It's certainly easiest to book things all together on your holiday to Ibiza, then you don't have to worry about arranging things when you get there.
+Getting on the road and to your hotel, there are not that many options, so it's a really good idea to pre-book a dedicated resort transfer with your package holiday or see if your hotel offers the service.
+It's certainly easiest to book things all together, then you don't have to worry about arranging things when you get there.
 If you would like to go it alone these are your options:

-Taxi - there is a dedicated taxi rank and specified rates for day and night, so you should be able to work out approximately how much you will pay before you set off.
-Note that there are no supplements for suitcases!
+Taxi - There is a dedicated taxi rank and specified rates for day and night, so you should be able to work out approximately how much you will pay before you set off.
+Note there are no supplements for suitcases!

-Hire car - this is much more necessary if you're planning on visiting the north of the island than staying in the south, especially if you're not on a package holiday to Ibiza with transfers included but are going it alone booking your flight and hotel separately.
+Hire car - This is much more necessary if you're planning on visiting the north of the island than staying in the south, especially if you're not on a package holiday with transfers included but are going it alone booking your flight and hotel separately.

 The peak Ibiza holiday season is between May and September with the most popular months being June, July and August.
 This is the height of the clubbing season and also when the weather is at its hottest, which all adds up to make this the most expensive time for a visit!